-The prevalent numbers of people with LBP at any one point in time in 1990 was 377.5 million, and this increased to 577.0 million in 2017.1 Lumber spine has a unique construction which can be compared to a barrel shaped structure.
-The top of the barrel is made of deformable cartilage plate known as end plate which is 0.6 millimeter thick at but thinnest in the center.2 The end plate is porous for transfer of nutrients.
-Load bearing ability and allows 6° between vertebras.
+LBP can be attributed as leading cause of absenteeism from work.
+According to a research it is estimated that number of days unrecalled due to LBP was 4.6% and individual lost 101.8 million days due to LBP.
+Lumber spine has a unique construction which can be compared to a barrel shaped structure.
+The top of the barrel is made of deformable cartilage plate known as end plate which is 0.6 millimeter thick at the top but thinnest in the center.2 The end plate is porous for transfer of nutrients, has load bearing ability and allows 6° between vertebras.
 Its capability to bear load depends on its shape and geometry.
 Collagen fibers orientation within the concentric rings of annulus is oblique to others.
 Annulus is able to resist loads when disc is twisted.
 Half of this mode of loading the other half becomes disabled resulting in substantial loss of ability to bear load.
 Annulus and nucleus both collaborate to hold up compressive load disc is subjected to bending and compression.
-Under compacting forces the nucleus compresses applying hydraulic forces to end plates vertically and inner annulus laterally.
-As a result annulus collages fibers protrude outward and become tense.3 The lumber spine movements are supervised by four major muscle groups divided into extensors, flexors, lateral rotators and rotators.4 LBP can be categorized as
+Under compacting forces, the nucleus compresses applying hydraulic forces to end plates vertically and inner annulus laterally.
+As a result annulus collages fibers protrude outward and become tensed.3 The lumber spine movements are supervised by four major muscle groups divided into extensors, flexors, lateral rotators and rotators.4